-Those of you who love love LOVE WYG’s grief theory posts have probably been a little frustrated lately.
-After scouring the archives I’ve discovered it has been about 4 months since we last covered a grief theory.
+Those of you who love love LOVE WYG's grief theory posts have probably been a little frustrated lately.
+After scouring the archives I've discovered it has been about 4 months since we last covered a grief theory.
 Whoops.
-This hiatus has in no way been intentional so today we’re getting back on track by talking about a more recent theory: Stroebe and Schut’s Dual Process Model of Grief.
+Today we're getting back on track by moving us into the world of modern grief theory with Stroebe and Schut’s Dual Process Model of Grief.

-Before we dive in I’d like to say that I truly believe learning about grief theory can be good for grievers.
+Before we dive in I'd like to say that I truly believe learning about grief theory can be good for grievers.
 As a person with rational leanings, understanding my own grief really helped me make sense of what I was going through.
-Though some people get frustrated that grief theory feels abstract and that it isn’t practical for your average griever.
+Some people get frustrated that grief theory feels abstract and that it isn't practical for your average griever.
 Those old-school stage and task based models often annoyed grievers by feeling limiting and inaccurate.
-But we write about grief theory here on the blog because I believe at least a handful of you may feel the same way I do– you actually like reading about grief theory.
+But we write about grief theory here on the blog because we know at least a handful of you may feel the same way I do-- you actually like reading about grief theory.
 And more importantly, grief theory has come a long, long way since those stage models.
 We hope it helps to know a bit more about how mental health approaches grief nowadays.

 Stroebe and Schut started their 1999 paper with a direct critique of prevailing ‘grief work’ theories, saying...

 “...there are shortcomings in traditional theorizing about effective ways of coping with bereavement, most notably, with respect to the so-called ‘grief work hypothesis.’
 Criticisms include imprecise definition, failure to represent dynamic processing that is characteristic of grieving, lack of empirical evidence and validation across cultures and historical periods, and a limited focus on intrapersonal processes and on health outcomes.”

 Dang…way hash, Tai.
 There's no beating around the bush with this crew.